So Many Thoughts F.A.Q

 smt blog comment policy

 Thoughtful discussion is a key part of So Many Thoughts.
-I encourage everyone to share their ideas, including what you like — and don’t like — on a topic of discussion.
-I only ask that you do so mindfully.
+I encourage everyone to share their ideas, including what you like — and don’t like — on a topic or look.
+I only ask that you do so mindfully and constructively.
 If your comment is mean spirited, a personal attack, or hateful in any way, I reserve the right to remove it.